dpi/Registration-Date/README.txt

 * Attach a `date` field to an entity
 * Attach a `registration` field to an entity.
-* In field settings for registration field, go to Registration Close -> `Close registrations on date`, and set to the field name of the date field attached.
+* In field settings for a Registration field, select which functionality you would like to apply when a date fields value has been reached.

 ## Development Notes